Blackground Records: 2021–present: Blackground 2.0 and Empire

 On December 14, 2021, it was announced that a new single would be released by Aaliyah, featuring The Weeknd.
 The mid-tempo track, "Poison", was released on December 17, 2021.
 Blackground Records 2.0 and Empire tweeted a puzzle to reveal the single's cover art.
 Following the release of the single, Barry Hankerson told Billboard: "Everything I do at Blackground is always with Aaliyah in my heart and in my mind.
 God knows Aaliyah and I spent a lot of time talking about music.
 I think she would be very happy with the selections we made and the guests because the artists themselves made it known to us how much they wanted to work with her and be a part of her legacy.
 And I pray that she is happy.
 Aaliyah would love hearing herself with the current stars of the industry that she cared so much about.
 And that’s all I wanted to do."
 On January 16, 2024, what would have been Aaliyah's 45th birthday, Blackground's social media announced that Unstoppable was coming soon.

 On May 2, 2025, Blackground Records 2.0 released the single "Gone", by Aaliyah, with former collaborator Tank.
 The single was released exclusively to the record label's streaming app, BLKStream, but saw a wider release to streaming and digital download sites on August 1, 2025.
 "Gone" peaked at number seven on the Adult R&B Airplay Chart, and at number 28 on the R&B/Hip Hop Airplay chart.
 A 2D music video was released on August 1, 2025, along with the announcement of a "3D holographic experience" provided by the Meta Quest app Soapbox Tank made a statement following the release.
 He wrote, "[The song] featuring myself was supposed to be something good to preserve and continue the legacy of the amazing Aaliyah… This is not it.
 I’m out [...]
 The Aaliyah song you are hearing featuring myself, I did out of love for her.
 I had concerns and I expressed them.
 From the track to the vocals to the mix and to the visual [...]
 I still went forward knowing I would at least be able to approve the final products.
 I haven’t approved one thing you’ve heard or seen [...]
 Me thinking people had changed was my mistake and I own it [...]
 Aaliyah deserves better".
 As of 2025, Unstoppable has not been released, with no track listing, cover art, or release date so far announced.

+In March 2026, Legacy Publishing company acquired the back catalog of Blackground Records.
+According to the press announcement, Legacy Publishing seeks "to reinvigorate these works through strategic partnerships, innovative capital structures and proactive asset management."